Philip Benizi de Damiani: Biography

 Philip died on August 22, 1285, during the Octave of the Assumption at Todi, where he is buried in the church of San Filippo Benizi.

-In the cloister of Santa Maria of the Servites in Vicenza, took place his miracles in 1319.
+The cloister of Santa Maria of the Servites in Vicenza, was the location of his miracles in 1319.

 Veneration

 The Church of the Servites of Mary in Todi, Umbria, contains the body of Philip Benizi, whose statue is the work of Bernini.

 Saint Philip's feast day is celebrated on August 23.
 He and Santa Maria Addolorata are the titular co-patrons of the minor basilica of Monte Senario (in Vaglia, Metropolitan City of Florence), in the Diocese of Florence (since 1917).

 Churches named after Philip Benizi

 United States

-There are churches named for Saint Philip Benizi in:
+There are Catholic churches named for Saint Philip Benizi in: